How can I switch broadband and keep my email address?

 When you switch from BT broadband, BT will keep your BT Mail account live for 60 days.
-After this, all of your BT Mail accounts will be permanently deleted and you won’t be able to access any of the personal data or information in your account.
+After this, unless you make 1 of 4 choices, all of your BT Mail accounts will be permanently deleted and you won’t be able to access any of the personal data or information in your account.

-During this period, you do have the option to switch to BT Premium Mail.
-As the name suggests, you’ll need to pay a monthly fee for the account.
+During the 60-day period, you have the option to move your BT Mail account to either a Basic email account for free or to BT Premium Mail for a £7.50 monthly fee.
 Switching is relatively simple and BT will automatically move your accounts across for you.